Tanishq4331/nustutors/README.md

 - Tutee signups with fields for modules/skills to learn, available timings, price quote
 - For You page for relevant requests
 - Mailing List/ Notification system for tutors to find relevant requests
-- Reputation system for tutors - quantitative reviews which contribute to the tutor rating (this is visible to learners)

 **Optional:**

 - Automatically determine tags/details based on descriptions
+- Reputation system for tutors - quantitative reviews which contribute to the tutor rating (this is visible to learners)
 - An app

 **List of Technologies:**

-- MERN stack
-  - Node(.js) - the premier JavaScript web server
+- Node(.js)
-  - Express(.js) - Node.js web framework
-  - MongoDB - document database
-  - React(.js) - a client-side JavaScript framework
+- React(.js)
-- HTML/CSS/Javascript
+- Firestore, Firebase Auth, Firebase Storage
 - Git
 - Hosted on Heroku